Need Help? Give us a call.

 One important thing to note with all of Square’s hardware options is that financing is available for those who can’t afford to buy all of their POS hardware in one go.
 Square for Retail can also work with other POS hardware, as long as the app is being run through an iPad.

 The most sensible option for most retail merchants would be to purchase one of Square’s hardware bundle kits.
-The kits come with a stand, card reader, receipt printer, and cash drawer and start at $535.
+The kits come with a stand, card reader, receipt printer, and cash drawer (depending on the kit) and start at $526.

-Unlike Square POS, which is a free service, Square for Retail will cost merchants $60 per month to use on one register.
+Unlike Square POS, which is a free service, Square for Retail costs merchants $60 per month to use on one register.
 For every additional register using Square for Retail, Square will charge another $20 per month.
-However, Square for Retail charges lower credit card processing rates than Square POS.
+However, the Square for Retail costs associated with credit card processing rates are lower than Square POS.
 For all in-person transactions using Square for Retail, the processing fee is 2.5% + $0.10.
-Square POS users have a 2.75% credit card processing fee on all in-person transactions.
+In comparison, Square POS users have a 2.6% plus $0.10 credit card processing fee on all in-person transactions.

-Note that if you also accept digital payments using Square for Retail, you’ll face the same credit card processing fees that you would with Square POS: 2.9% per transaction.
+Note that if you also accept digital payments using Square for Retail, you’ll face the same credit card processing fees that you would with Square POS: 2.9% + $0.30 per transaction.
+And if you process any keyed-in, card-on-file, or virtual payments, you will be charged a 3.5% + $0.15 fee—which is the same for both Square and Square for Retail.
 Square for Retail comes with a 30-day free trial, and there are no long-term commitments with Square.
 Simply pay as you go and cancel at any time.

 Now that we understand everything Square for Retail can do, let’s take a step back and see what kind of value it can provide to your retail business: